 Big Data Potential for Personal Injury Cases

-Personal injury lawsuits are often prematurely settled for lower awards than they are deserved.
-The reasons are often monetary: law firms can be limited in pursuing cases due to inability to commit resources when the outcome is uncertain.
-Add to this, more uncertainty created when lawyers must rely on personal experience with judges, venues, and case types when deciding whether to take a case to trial or settle.
+Personal injury lawsuits are often prematurely settled for lower awards than they deserve.
+The reasons are often monetary: law firms can be limited in pursuing cases due to their inability to commit resources when the outcome is uncertain.
+Add to this, more uncertainty is created when lawyers must rely on personal experience with judges, venues, and case types when deciding whether to take a case to trial or settle.

 Big data has the potential to change all of that.
-Statistical analysis of case characteristics can now drive down the level of uncertainty in case outcomes.
-Reducing uncertainty will encourage more small-to-medium sized law firms to take personal injury cases to trial when they would have otherwise sought a settlement.
+Statistical analysis of case characteristics can now drive down uncertainty in case outcomes.
+Reducing uncertainty will encourage more small- to medium-sized law firms to take personal injury cases to trial when they would have otherwise sought a settlement.

 Data Available from Case Warehousing Sites

 Several categorical and numerical features can be obtained directly from case information warehousing sites.
-Predictors may include such factors as location, court (state or federal), injury type, plaintiff sex and age, defendant attorney’s previous trial history, and Judge’s previous trial history.
-The list of possible predictors is unlimited and are tailorable to any specific case.
+Predictors may include factors such as location, court (state or federal), injury type, plaintiff sex and age, defendant attorney’s previous trial history, and Judge’s previous trial history.
+The list of possible predictors is unlimited and tailored to any specific case.

 Applying text-mining techniques to the available data from case warehouses can generate a pertinent set of features.
-For example, text mining could be used to discover facts about the case such as the type of evidence presented, plaintiff occupation, victim activity at time of injury, details of the injury, and content of expert testimony.
+For example, text mining could be used to discover facts about the case, such as the type of evidence presented, the plaintiff’s occupation, victim activity at the time of injury, details of the injury, and content of expert testimony.
 This type of data could be used either as case predictors or to help build case strategy and/or case themes – depending on the specific goals of the analysis and the nature of the case compared to available data.

 Building from Case Data

-Data mining would be the primary tool used to analyze a corpus of records on case outcomes.
+Data mining would be the primary tool for analyzing a corpus of case outcomes records.

-Since different individuals input each case data, the language used across the corpus will vary significantly.
-This presents challenges when building features form the unstructured text.
-For example, multiple words or phrases will be used to represent similar information, so it is necessary to identify distinct words and phrases with similar meanings.
+Since different individuals input each case’s data, the language used across the corpus will vary significantly.
+This presents challenges when building features from unstructured text.
+For example, multiple words or phrases will represent similar information, so it is necessary to identify distinct words and phrases with similar meanings.

 In many reference systems, it’s useful to group words and phrases that are synonyms.
-A good database will hold definitions and semantic relations between thousands of words and terms – distinguishing between nouns, verbs, adjectives and adverbs and relating concepts in so-called synonym sets.
-It may also be necessary to expand the database to include medical and legal terms to fit the needs of this venture.
+A good database will hold definitions and semantic relations between thousands of words and terms, distinguishing between nouns, verbs, adjectives, and adverbs and relating concepts in so-called synonym sets.
+To fit the needs of this venture, it may also be necessary to expand the database to include medical and legal terms.

 Another approach available in common text mining tools is finding associations for a given term, which is a further form of count-based evaluation methods.
 This is especially helpful when analyzing a text for a specific purpose – for example, extracting associations of the term “expert” from the case data.